luisangelsalcedo/favs-api/readme.md

 ## Project Installation:

-1. **Download the project** by opening the terminal and running the following command:
+1. **Download the project** by opening the terminal and executing the following command:
    ```
    git clone https://github.com/luisangelsalcedo/favs-api.git
    ```
-2. **Get into the project directory** by running the following command:
+2. **Get into the project directory** by executing the following command:
    ```
    cd favs-api
    ```
-3. **Install all dependencies** by running the following command:
+3. **Install all dependencies** by executing the following command:
    ```
    npm install
    ```